Youssef-Gad/Simple-Ecommerce-With-React/README.md

 # Simple Ecommerce With React
 This Ecommerce is built with React with fetching data from Fakestore Api
 ## Skills
--React Bootsrapp
+- React Bootsrapp
--React Router
+- React Router
--React Redux
+- React Redux

 [Live Breview](https://react-ecommerce-gad.netlify.app/)